internetarchive/wiki-references-extractor/README.md

 Each reference in the output is separated by two newlines.
 This is to help visually distinguish between individual references when there are multi-line reference strings.

+To request references for an article as of a certain point in time, specify a timestamp in the `YYYY-MM-DDTHH:mm:ssZ` format:

+`python3 article.py "Easter Island" 2004-01-01T00:00:00Z`

 ## Usage in code

 First, make sure that the dependencies in `requirements.txt` are installed.